On the Structure of Bad Science Matrices: Main Results

-\subsection{\texorpdfstring{$\ell^p$}{Lg} variants.}
+\subsection{\texorpdfstring{$\ell^p$}{Lg} Variants.}

 The $\ell^\infty$ norm leads to fascinating extremizers but is otherwise difficult to deal with.
 A natural question is whether and in what way things change if we investigate the problem for other $p$.
-As it turns out, the natural other cases $p=1$ and $p=2$ are not quite as interesting and can be completely resolved. \begin{theorem}[$p=1$ and $p=2$] We have, maximizing over square matrices with rows normalized in $\ell^2$,
+As it turns out, the natural other cases $p=1$ and $p=2$ are not quite as interesting and can be easily resolved.
+For $2 < p < \infty$ we are unable to compute extremizers but can characterize the two-sided asymptotic behavior.

-where the first equality is attained for the identity matrix and the second equality is attained if $A$ is an isometry.
-For $2 < p < \infty$, we have, for some universal constant $c>0$, that

-\end{theorem} We note that the intermediate range $2 < p < \infty$ remains open but Theorem 6 gives an upper bound for the order of growth.